michaelhdev/project-4/README.md

 The project is deployed using [Heroku](https://id.heroku.com/login)

-The Sqlite database was used during developement process and the postgresql database was used on Heroku for deployment.
+The Sqlite database was used during the developement process and the postgresql database was used on Heroku for deployment.
 The settings for both were save in an env.py file on Cloud 9 which allowed for seemless integration.

 A "Uniattractor" app was created on Heroku and this was synced with my git project.
 So anytime I pushed my changes to git, they were also deployed and built on Heroku